meet08062000/meetshah-blog/content/posts/you-are-wrong-about-religion-2.md

 **Teacher**: Oh man!
 What timing again!
 It was starting to heat up.
 Okay Jimit, I will surely answer this question too in the next lecture!
 Thankyou everyone!

-So that was part 2 of this series, hope you enjoyed it, stay tuned for part 3 as well!
+So that was part 2 of this series, hope you enjoyed it, do check out [part-3](/posts/you-are-wrong-about-religion-3) as well!